AnisurRahman-46/Cybersecurity-Learning/Day-01/README.md

 - **Focus**: Bridge between Red & Blue teams
 - **Activities**: TTP (Tactics, Techniques & Procedures) sharing, joint simulations
 - **Goal**: Continuous improvement of detection and defense mechanisms

 ---

+- End of DAY-01 Note.
+It was a very knowledgeable day and we got an Overall Idea on What we are going to study.
+Let's go to Another Chapter of our Journey that is DAY-02.

+---